-Dr. Rusch has remained working at Memorial Sloan Kettering since she arrived there in 1989 and is now the Vice Chair for Clinical Research in the Department of Surgery and the Miner Family Chair in Intrathoracic Cancers.
+Dr. Rusch has remained at Memorial Sloan Kettering since she arrived in 1989.
+Currently, she is the Vice-Chair for Clinical Research in the Department of Surgery and the Miner Family Chair in Intrathoracic Cancers.

-Dr. Rusch also believes in a hands-on and personal approach to care, getting to know each patient.
-She and her colleagues use minimally-invasive surgical procedures whenever possible to ensure greatest patient comfort and fastest recovery times.
+Dr. Rusch also believes in a hands-on and personal approach to care, getting to know each patient individually.
+She and her colleagues use minimally-invasive surgical procedures to increase patient comfort and recovery time whenever possible.

 Important Mesothelioma Treatment Research

-The findings from the study proved that the combination of treatments was far more effective than just using surgery to treat patients.
-The median survival time of the patients was improved and the recurrence rate was significantly reduced.
+The findings from the study proved that a combination of treatments was far more effective than using surgery alone.
+The median survival time of patients was improved, and recurrence rates were significantly reduced.
 Memorial Sloan Kettering performs more than 3,000 thoracic surgeries every year, and Dr. Rusch performs over 350 of those.

 Other Areas of Research

-One of her areas of interest in research is the early detection of cancers like mesothelioma and lung cancer.
-Mesothelioma is particularly difficult to diagnose, so research into early screening methods is crucial for distinguishing it from lung cancer.
+One of her research areas is the early detection of cancers like mesothelioma and lung cancer.
+Mesothelioma is particularly difficult to diagnose, so finding early screening methods is crucial for distinguishing it from lung cancer.
 She also works on genetic research, investigating the genetic components of lung cancer and mesothelioma.